v1kt0r1337/MM6-Weapon-Effects/README.md

 Some weapon effects can only be used in one of these contexts while others can be used in both contexts: AN OVERVIEW OF THESE CAN BE SEEN LINK.

 ## Damage calculation
-Most weapon effects that deal bonus damage will do weapon damage if armed and unarmed damage if unarmed
+Most weapon effects that deal bonus damage will do weapon damage.

 Weapon damage:
 - Weapons dice damage + damage modifier.
 If weapon has 2d3 + 4 it will do 6-10 damage.

-Unarmed damage:
-- 1d3 + unarmed skill damage + strength bonus

 In addition the multiplier field is used.
 A multiplier of 1 will leave the damage unchanged, a multiplier of 2 will double the damage and a multiplier of 0.5 will halve the damage.
 For more about multiplier see [Multiplier - wefMultiplier](#multiplier-wefmultiplier)

 ## Default loadout (short version)
-All weapons including blasters and bow have the ambush effect which gives extra damage to unaware monsters (and peasants!) with full hp that are not in watch mode (unfortunately AIState standing also happens during combat).
 To interpret fields like Chance (1) see [Weapon effect fields](#weapon-effect-fields).

 #### Axe